Family: Dryopteridaceae

 Sunlighttolerates sun with adequate moisture

-MoisturePrefers moist and tolerates very wet conditions.
+MoisturePrefers moist and tolerates very wet conditions, avoid dry.

 Soil & SiteFound naturally occurring in marshes, ditches and swamps, wet meadows and stream banks.
 The soil is usually slightly acidic to neutral.